About

 Working Groups of the ARRC

-The ARRC is supported by 10 working groups, each tasked with specific objectives to help enable a smooth transition from USD LIBOR.
-The working groups’ recommendations help the ARRC to facilitate discussions and make informed decisions.
+The ARRC was supported by 12 working groups focused on specific objectives to help enable a smooth transition from USD LIBOR.
+The working groups’ recommendations helped the ARRC to facilitate discussions and make informed decisions.

-The working groups may include other interested parties beyond ARRC members, in order to provide broad coverage of applicable markets and required expertise and viewpoints.
+The working groups included interested parties beyond ARRC members alone, to provide broad coverage of applicable markets and necessary expertise.

 All Working Groups